James Renwick Brevoort: Background and career

 Brevoort based himself in Florence, Italy with other American artists, but traveled extensively through Europe.
 Like most artists of the time he avidly sketched the scenes and people he encountered, gathering material for new paintings.
 He also undoubtedly attended exhibitions of European artists.
 Brevoort may have been exposed to the Barbizon school of landscape during this period.

 Returning to America in 1880 after his long absence, Brevoort's style began to change.
 His works became darker and more loosely painted, with an emphasis on mood and shadow, in the spirit of the Barbizon school—an artistic evolution that mirrored the general trend in American art as the Hudson River School declined in popularity.
 He also painted in watercolor, a medium that his good friend and fellow artist Samuel Colman had championed in America.

 Brevoort made his home in Yonkers, New York, and continued painting into the 1910s, having long since abandoned the Hudson River School style.
 He helped found the Yonkers Art Association in his final years.
-Brevoort died at home in 1918.
+Brevoort died at home on December 15, 1918, and was buried at Woodlawn Cemetery in The Bronx.
 Today, relative to other Hudson River School artists of his time, the works of James Renwick Brevoort are lesser-known.
 However, the combination of technical ability and artistry he exhibited at the height of his Hudson River School period have come to be regarded as among the finest examples in that phase of American landscape painting.
 Two major American museums, the Corcoran Gallery of Art in Washington, DC, and the Los Angeles County Museum of Art, acquired similar seascapes by Brevoort in 2003 and 2004, respectively, for their permanent collections.
 The Hudson River Museum in Yonkers, New York, owns an extensive collection of Brevoort's paintings and drawings.

 A portrait of Brevoort by Henry Augustus Loop is in the collection of the National Academy of Design.